-Join Aaron Dolberg for an in-depth discussion in this video Interpreting bug models, part of Foundations of Programming: Software Quality Assurance.
+Join Aaron Dolberg for an in-depth discussion in this video Interpreting bug models, part of Programming Foundations: Software Quality Assurance.

 - Now that you have a basic overview of what a bug model is, I think it's important to dive a little deeper into what the data means to different people on your team.
 Some people may argue that giving a bug model to much emphasis can be a hit to morale if the project is off.
 Developers may feel that they aren't pulling their own weight in helping keep the open bug count under control, or that the management team is setting unrealistic expectations.
 Now others might argue that highlighting when your off on your projections may raise unnecessary red flags to your executive leadership, and these can be true.

 But when looking at a bug model, and how it matches your current reality, it is critical that you are viewing it as it relates to you and your specific responsibilities.
 If you're a manager, you've been tasked with overseeing the project and all of the work that's going into it.
 This is going to include new feature development, as well as bugs that need to be addressed before you ship.
 When you look at your bug model, you should be thinking about the right balance to make sure that you're giving emphasis that ensures the product is being built as intended along with meeting your overall quality goals.

 If you find yourself in a situation where you have too many defects that need to be addressed before a deadline, you might have to make some hard choices about cutting less critical functionality from your release.
 Or, revisiting the date in which you can actually ship your product.
 Tracking the cumulative number of items you're intending to fix helps keeps things in check so you don't up in such a dire situation at the last minute.
 It gives you visibility into times when you need to revisit what you have open and assigned to your development team and make sure that the workloads are balanced and realistic.